mark-watson/hy-lisp-python-book/manuscript/webapps.md

 By default, your Hello World app will run on the free Heroku mode.
 You should still remove it when you are done:

 - login to:  https://dashboard.heroku.com/apps
-- click on your applicartion name
+- click on your application name
 - click on the Settings tab
 - scroll to the bottom of the page and use the option to delete the app